Review by Mike Finkelstein

 However, while the main game remains largely unchanged, they did animate a new intro and a new ending for the game.
 Personal preference may vary (some hate the new videos, some love them, and I'm largely "eh" about either version), but there was effort made.
 Those used to newer games will probably enjoy the new movies.

-If the question is whether or not the game is worth picking up, the answer is a resounding "yes".
+If the question is whether or not the game is worth picking up, the answer is a resounding "yes", especially if you never had a chance to play the original X68000 release.
 Whether you're a fan of the new additions, little as they may be, having a variable difficulty mode is great.
 Plus, this is the only legal way to get this solid remake in the States.
-There's no reason not to own this game.
+There's no reason not to own this game if you can find a copy somewhere (used, from a game reseller).